Editor’s note: Updated October 2018.

 It combines all the pieces of the puzzle: lead generation, lead nurturing, content creation, social media, email marketing, SEO, influencer outreach, strategy and analysis.
 Together, these inbound marketing services connect the right audience with your products and services.

 Here are the answers to everything you’re wondering about inbound marketing services:

 What does “inbound” really mean?

-The idea is to organically attract customers to products or services through content marketing, social media engagement and tactful SEO and SEM practices.
+The idea behind inbound marketing campaigns is to organically attract customers to products or services through content creation, social media engagement and tactful SEO and SEM practices.
 That means customers find and engage with brands through communication channels such as:

 - Social media posts.